Senior Program Manager (Unspecified Type / General) Salary

 Popular Skills for Senior Program Manager (Unspecified Type / General)

-Senior Program Managers report using a wide range of professional skills.
-Most notably, skills in Risk Management / Risk Control, Strategic Project Management, Project Management, and Customer Relations are correlated to pay that is above average, with boosts between 3 percent and 14 percent.
+Survey participants wield an impressively varied skill set on the job.
+Most notably, skills in Risk Management / Risk Control, Program Development, Strategic Project Management, and Project Management are correlated to pay that is above average, with boosts between 4 percent and 11 percent.
 Those listing Budget Management as a skill should be prepared for drastically lower pay.
 Customer Relationship Management and People Management also typically command lower compensation.
-Those educated in Program Management tend to be well versed in Operations Management.
+Most people who know Program Management also know Operations Management.

 Pay by Experience Level for Senior Program Manager (Unspecified Type / General)